 African Leadership University | Kigali, Rwanda | Advancing SDG 4, SDG 5, & UNAI 7

-" I am thrilled and honoured to be part of this diversified community that I doubt to be made of brilliant minds from all over the globe.
-I ented to learn and share my experience within this beautiful community and build long-lasting relationships.
+" I am thrilled and honoured to be part of this diversified community that I have no doubt to be made of brilliant minds from all over the globe.
+I intend to learn and share my experience within this beautiful community and build long-lasting relationships.
 As a pro-inclusion and learner enthusiast, I believe in the strength and beauty of diversity.
 Therefore I look forward to being exposed to knowledgeable young minds and learn from their experiences in a way that will hence my abilities to empower the young girls within my community work. "

 Millennium Fellowship Project: Gender Role Stereotypes Awareness

 Availing platforms that expose high school girls to opportunities that forge in them the right mindset of being catalysts of challenging gender odds embedded in social norms that could hinder their full inclusions in the development of their communities and nation.

 Joss Divin Ndikubwayo is a continuous learner enthusiastic and passionate about youth empowerment, mostly on gender inclusion matters.

 Growing seeing his mother being discriminated because of being a single mother, he promised himself pledged to invest in girls and women's rightful inclusion in society.
 He has been since the pro-inclusion advocate.
 And with that in mind, through his Global Challenge studies at ALU, he has been working on understanding "the influence of cultural roles distribution on the current gender skill gap in Rwanda" and designING approaches on how to attain to this challenges through empowering high school girls.